redphx/DivoomClient/README.md

 # TODO
 1. Add comments.
 Sorry for the lack of comments in the code.
 I'll update soon.
+2. Don't include AES & MiniLZO libs inside the library.
+Maybe switching to a better AES library, if possible.
-2. Fix random crashing/memory problem.
+3. Fix random crashing/memory problem.
 I'm not good at managing memory yet, so please help me on this if you can.
-3. Add support for 32x32 and 64x64 animations.
+4. Add support for 32x32 and 64x64 animations.
 Actually I already had the working code for this, but I need to make sure the library work properly on 16x16 animations first.

 # Acknowledgements
 - [khoih-prog/AsyncTCP_SSL](https://github.com/khoih-prog/AsyncTCP_SSL)